Thinking Machines Lab

 Thinking Machines Lab Inc. is an American artificial intelligence (AI) startup founded by Mira Murati, the former chief technology officer of OpenAI.
+Their flagship model is Inkling, an open weights large language model.

-The company was founded in February 2025, and by July had already closed on an "outsized early-stage funding round" led by Andreessen Horowitz, raising $2 billion at a valuation of $12 billion overall from investors such as Nvidia, AMD, Cisco, and Jane Street.
+The company was founded in February 2025, and by July had completed an early-stage funding round led by Andreessen Horowitz, raising $2 billion at a valuation of $12 billion overall from investors such as Nvidia, AMD, Cisco, and Jane Street.
 The company is based in San Francisco and structured as a public benefit corporation.

+Inkling released under the Apache License on July 15, 2026, with 975 billion parameters; the company released Inkling Small, a distilled 276-billion parameter model with similar performance, the same month.
+The model was partially developed using Chinese open weights models DeepSeek-V3 for its foundation and Moonshot AI's Kimi K2.5 for post-training synthetic data.
+At the time, Inkling was considered the largest and most powerful open weights model released outside of China, exceeding Nvidia's Nemotron 3 Ultra.

+Thinking Machines launched Tinker, an API for fine-tuning open weights models, in October 2025.
+As of August 2026, Tinker supports open models families Inkling, Qwen, and Nemotron, and models DeepSeek-V3.1, GLM-5.3, Kimi K2.6, and gpt-oss.

 History

 By its launch in February 2025, Thinking Machines Lab was reported to have hired about 30 researchers and engineers from competitors including OpenAI, Meta AI, and Mistral AI.
-Its founding team members include Barret Zoph, former OpenAI VP of Research (Post-Training), Lilian Weng, former OpenAI VP, and OpenAI cofounder John Schulman, who joined after a brief stint at the lab's competitor Anthropic.
+Its founding team members include Barret Zoph, former OpenAI VP of Research (Post-Training), Lilian Weng, former OpenAI VP, OpenAI cofounder John Schulman, who joined after a brief stint at the lab's competitor Anthropic, and Luke Metz, a member of OpenAI's technical staff.

+In January 2026, Zoph and Metz departed the startup to return to OpenAI.

 Other former OpenAI employees who have been hired include Jonathan Lachman and Andrew Tulloch (although Tulloch departed after getting recruited for Meta Superintelligence Labs).
 Thinking Machines Lab's advisers include Bob McGrew, previously OpenAI's chief research officer, and Alec Radford, who was a lead researcher for OpenAI.

+In March 2026, Thinking Machines Lab announced a strategic partnership with NVIDIA involving an undisclosed investment and a multi-year agreement to deploy one gigawatt of Vera Rubin computing capacity.

+In August 2026, the company moved its headquarters to the office building 2300 Harrison St, in San Francisco's Mission District.